What exactly is the School of Ministry? Pastor Chris Brown explains….

 Students will attend Bible, life skills, and leadership classes once a week for two (2) hours; participate in a ministry practicum; work in ministry; attend the Jordan; and attend a Growth Group.
 In addition, students will meet with a Life Coach, a person who is specifically assigned to provide focus, guidance, input, and feedback, every 4 to 6 weeks (a minimum of 6 times a year).

-The School of Ministry will provide training specifically in Worship, Information Technology, Media Production, Youth, and Children’s Ministries.
+The School of Ministry will provide training specifically in Worship, Information Technology, Media Production, Creative Film and Photo Design, Youth and Children’s Ministries.

 Students will be required to attend classes for two hours once a week; participate in ministry practicum; Serve in ministry each week; attend the Jordan; enroll in a Growth Group; and attend church regularly.
 The program commitment is approximately 10 to 20 hours a week.
 In addition, students will meet with their Life Coach every 4-6 weeks (6 times a year, minimum).